FAQs for "Adding a New Part or Product"

 25. What are the next steps after saving a new part or product?

-• After saving the product, it can be used in production, inspections, or sales processes.
-Regularly review and update the product information to ensure it remains current and effective.
+A: Use the product in production, inspections, or sales processes.
+Regularly review and update the product information to keep it current and accurate.